 A similar technique to hatching but involves lines crossing and overlapping each other at various angles to add a very unique texture to your drawings.

-To shade lighter areas, just go lighter on your strokes and create more space in between the lines, and to darken them just to the opposite by shading in the lines closer and add more pressure to your strokes.
+To shade lighter areas, just go lighter on your strokes and create more space in between the lines, and to darken them just to the opposite by shading the lines closer and adding more pressure to your strokes.

 This is also a very easy technique that you can use for fabrics and fine lines found on the skin.

 Scribbling is a fun and fast way to shade your drawings.
 It’s an excellent technique that not only adds value to your subject but also helps display a sense of texture as well.

 There’s no specific rule to follow with this kind of technique—think of it as somewhat similar to doodling.
 Erratic and unrefined lines are used to achieve the value that you want to portray on your subject.